hammerheim-game/hammerheim-rules/5-warbands.md

 Action.
 well ’ard (Greenskin warband only): The Orc has a thick, dark- green skin, possibly indicating Black Orc blood.
-Such is the toughness of the Orc that he may add +1 to any armour saves.
+Such is the toughness of the Orc that he may add +1 to any armor saves.
 Proven Warrior (Black Orc Warband only): This young warrior has proven himself worthy of his Black Orc heritage.
 This skill may only be taken by a Young’un with the Black Orc blood ability and